ShrillP/Max-Border-of-String/README.md

   - `ababbca` has a border a
   - `abab` has a border ab
   - `ababa` has a border a and aba
+  - `abcdabcdab`, the maximal border for abcdabcdab is abcdab, and so `border[0] = 6`.
+The algorithm continues to do this process but for substring `bcdabcdab`, meaning the maximal border is bcdab, making `border[1] = 5`.
+This will continue until the last character of the input string.

 ## Drawbacks
 This program can only be used with type strings that are of length 12 or shorter.